sheeenie/combined-static-analysis/README.md

 # Combined Static Analysis Experiments

-This repository is set up to compare stock CodeQL C/C++ analysis against custom combination-oriented queries on selected Juliet-style CWE subsets.
+This repository is set up to compare stock CodeQL C/C++ analysis against broader experimental isolated suites and custom combination-oriented queries on selected Juliet-style CWE subsets.

 The verified paths are the self-contained `taint+buffer_trimmed` subset plus the selected Juliet shards under `my_cases/<combination>/.../sXX`.
 Juliet support files are expected at `my_cases/testcasesupport`; the run script compiles a small explicit file subset from each shard so the experiment stays fast and reproducible.